Sunday Drives

 On Sundays, we often visited my grandparents by taking the back roads route.
 If a particular visit weren’t in store we’d simply drive aimlessly.
 This primarily entailed traveling in the opposite direction of neighborhoods and turning down whichever road looked the most fun.
 Abundant turns and elevation changes were preferred.
 Honoring the speed limit was not.

 My sisters and I were always safely fastened into seatbelts, but my father’s driving challenged their restraint.
 This was, of course, the best part.
 Accelerating up a hill brought tremendous elation in knowing we couldn’t climb upward forever.
 When the crest of the road inevitably dropped off, the car hung airborne for an everlasting second, along with our stomachs.
-Then all fell back to earth punctuated with a burst of laughter.
+We fell back to earth punctuated with a burst of laughter.

 “Do it again!” we wailed.